RemoteConfigsInc/Documentation/README.md

 <img src="https://remoteconfigs.com/src/img/Remoteconfig_final.svg" style="display: block; margin-left: auto; margin-right: auto; height: 80px; color: #BF2026;"/>
 <div align="center">
-  Take the pain out of managing your app configurations scattered all over the Internet.
-With RemoteConfigs, you can manage all your app configurations from a central portal and reference them in your applications using our simple REST API or any of our available libraries.
+  Take the pain out of managing all your app configurations that are scattered all over the Internet.
+With RemoteConfigs, you can manage all your app configurations from a central dashboard and reference them in your applications using our simple REST API.
 </div>

 <br />